 Meanwhile, heading south from Anchorage, drive The Seward Highway along Turnagain Arm and you won’t take long to understand why this stretch of road is the road-touring trifecta: a USDA Forest Service Scenic Byway, an Alaska Scenic Byway and All-American Road.
 Literally every pull-off is worth doing, starting with Potter Marsh on the edge of the Anchorage Coastal Wildlife Refuge, where a boardwalk will lead you to some of the most breathtaking birding in the region.
 A wide variety of species from Arctic tern to trumpeter swan shows up in summer, with eagles circling overhead and spawning salmon underfoot for good measure.
 Not that you even need to turn off the highway to see amazing wildlife: You may well see Dall sheep, moose and grizzlies—three of Alaska’s “Big Five”—from the main road.

-But one pull-off no one should miss is Beluga Point, where—in July and August—the namesake white whales go after the local salmon and the orcas, in turn, go after the belugas.
+But one pull-off no one should miss is Beluga Point, where—in July and August—the namesake white whales go after the local salmon.
 Beluga Point is also one of the best places to witness Turnagain Arm’s famous, surreal bore tide—particularly if you’re traveling just before or after a full or new moon, or during the September equinox.
 You may even spot local surfers riding the wave.

 Of course, there are a couple of Seward Highway stops that could become entire day trips unto themselves.
 The first is Girdwood, a small mountain town in the continent’s northernmost temperate coastal rainforest, where the hiking and biking are stunning—and so is the tram ride from the Alyeska Resort to the top of Mt.
 Alyeska, where you’ll have views of Turnagain Arm, hanging glaciers and peak after peak in the Chugach range.
 The next is Portage Glacier, which you can explore via guided float trips or the famed, five-mile hiking Trail of Blue Ice.
 The area is also home to the beloved Alaska Wildlife Conservation Center, whose residents (many found orphaned or injured) include black and brown bears, elk, foxes, lynx and reindeer.
 You can walk, drive or even bike through, and may want to book one of a few up-close encounters.